jvachier/Sentiment_Analysis/README.md

 ### 1. Sentiment Analysis Dataset
 - **Dataset**: [TripAdvisor Hotel Reviews Dataset](https://www.kaggle.com/datasets/andrewmvd/trip-advisor-hotel-reviews)
-- **Description**: Hotels play a crucial role in traveling, and with increased access to information, new pathways for selecting the best ones have emerged.
-This dataset consists of 20,000 reviews crawled from TripAdvisor, allowing you to explore what makes a great hotel and potentially use this model in your travels.
+- **Description**: This dataset consists of 20,000 reviews crawled from TripAdvisor, allowing you to explore what makes a great hotel and potentially use this model in your travels.
 - **Setup**:
    - Download the dataset from the link above.
    - Place the dataset in the `src/data/` directory.